 Brandy 'N' Port is extremely proud of their affiliation with The Glengarry Highland Games and feel grateful to be invited to play "the Games" year after year.

-The Brigadoons have been entertaining across Canada, the United States and on cruises in the Caribbean for over 25 years!
+The Brigadoons have been entertaining across Canada, the United States and on cruises in the Caribbean for over 45 years!
 People in the area have grown up with their music and their children are now doing the same.
-Denis Carr leads the group and is the longest serving member; Reg Portieous and Dan Leroux keep the sound going with Ashley MacLeod and Pat Kelly added to the mix whenever they are available.
+Denis Carr leads the group and is the longest serving member; Reg Portieous and Dan Leroux keep the sound going with Heather Flipsen and Paddy Kelly added to the mix.

 The Brigadoons are still performing that traditional sound and while new songs are being added to their repertoire , they still perform all of the old favourites: Glengarry My Home, The Martintown song, Pipers of Glengarry at the request of their loyal fans.